Human Resources Policies

 - December 25 and five additional days in December

-When Christmas comes on these days, the six holidays are:
+When Christmas and New Year's Day fall on these days, the Winter Break holidays will be:

 An Administrator should give adequate notice prior to the effective date of his or her resignation.
 Ordinarily, this should be at least three months.